FAQs Prescription Drugs

 The pharmacy will let you know if additional information is required.
 You or the pharmacy can then ask your doctor to call a special toll-free number.
 This call will initiate a review that typically takes 1 business day.
 Once the review is completed you and your doctor will be notified of the decision.
 If coverage is approved, you will be sent a letter, which includes the length of the coverage approval.
 If the coverage is denied, you will be sent a letter, which includes the reason for coverage denial and instruction on how to submit an appeal.

-What drugs are not covered under our prescription drug program?
+What drugs are not covered under CVS Caremark's prescription drug program?

 - Infertility medications when used for assisted reproduction.